Saturday, November 8, 2025

 When it comes to choosing eco-friendly places to sell your clutter, try to stick to local places such as local secondhand shops, local flea markets, or local selling sites.

 Delivering items over long distances creates lots of emissions and is not the best way to deal with your clutter.
-But there are some resellers that offset shipping emissions if that’s the best option for your declutter plan.
+But some resellers offset shipping emissions if that’s the best option for your declutter plan.

 Trash and recycle bins